Statistics

 He has appeared in Crysis 2, (Video Game - voice) Matt Hatter Chronicles (Animated TV Series), Green Zone, The Philanthropist, The Dark Night, Scarlet (TV Series), Shameless.
 In 2004 and 2005 he was nominated for a Canadian Comedy Award for his global stand up work He is a member of the Writers' Guild of Great Britain.

-Stanley Myers (died 1993 aged 63) would be 94 - credited as Incidental Music for The Reign Of Terror
+Stanley Myers (died 1993 aged 63) would have been 94 - credited as Incidental Music for The Reign Of Terror

 Stanley Myers was a prolific British film composer who scored over sixty films.
 He also wrote the guitar piece "Cavatina".